EtchUK/Etch.OrchardCore.ThemeBoilerplate/content/README.md

 ### Packaging

 When the theme is compiled (using `dotnet build`) it's configured to generate a `.nupkg` file (this can be found in `\bin\Debug\` or `\bin\Release`).

+## Notes

+This theme was created using `v0.5.1` of [Etch.OrchardCore.ThemeBoilerplate](https://github.com/EtchUK/Etch.OrchardCore.ThemeBoilerplate) template.